Robert Lighthizer: Trade with China

 Politico describes Lighthizer as "a decades-long skeptic of Beijing".
 Lighthizer has accused the country of China of unfair trade practices, and he believes China needs to make substantive and structural changes to its trade policies, as opposed to only minor changes it has offered in the past.
 He wrote, "The icon of modern conservatism, Ronald Reagan, imposed quotas on imported steel, protected Harley-Davidson from Japanese competition, restrained import of semiconductors and automobiles, and took myriad similar steps to keep American industry strong.
 How does allowing China to constantly rig trade in its favor advance the core conservative goal of making markets more efficient?
 Markets do not run better when manufacturing shifts to China largely because of the actions of its government."

 In a 1997 op-ed in The New York Times, Lighthizer advocated against allowing China to join the World Trade Organization.
 He suggested that the U.S. should bring more cases against China for failure to comply with the regulations of the World Trade Organization.
 In testimony before the US-China Economic and Security Review Commission in 2010, Lighthizer said that "USTR (U.S. Trade Representative) should pursue WTO litigation with respect to all such examples of non-compliance.
 If necessary, Congress should give USTR additional resources to increase its ability."
 Lighthizer called for reforming the WTO during a testimony to Congress on June 17, 2020.

+Trade with India

+In 2023, Lighthizer wrote in his book No Trade is Free that, "fifteen or so billionaires" shaped India's trading policy.
+Terming them as "oligarchs", Lighthizer added India is "the most protectionist country in the world".